-26-4.
-(Paper only.)
+26-5.
+(Extra credit; paper only.)
 Huygen's Principle.
 Huygen's principle says that each point of an advancing wave front can be considered as a point source of new circular (spherical, really) waves.
 The new waves add up to propagate the wave front.
 It's often used to describe/explain diffraction through a slits, but it can be also used to describe/explain refraction.